coder-hxl/x-crawl/publish/README.md

 The res you get will be an object.

-**2. DataRequestConfig**
+**2. CrawlDataDetailTargetConfig**

-More configuration options of DataRequestConfig can be found in [DataRequestConfig](#DataRequestConfig) .

-If you want to crawl this data and need to retry on failure, you can try this way of writing:
+This is the detailed target configuration. if you want to crawl this data and need to retry on failure, you can try this way of writing:

 ```js
 import xCrawl from 'x-crawl'